Tanideh-Dev/Tanideh/README.md

 All communications are end-to-end encrypted and relayed through multiple nodes to obscure your network identity and IP address.

 **How It Works:**
-Vote in elections, track results in real-time, and create your own polls by gathering signatures from other users.
+Vote in elections, track results in real-time, and create your own referendums or add your favorite candidate by gathering signatures from other users.
 Every user can verify the transparency and legitimacy of votes at any time.

 ---